Tag Archives: natural antibiotic

 Garlic Supplements

-If you simply cannot face raw garlic you can always take your garlic as a supplement, in the form of a powder, an extract or oil.
+If you simply cannot face raw garlic, you can always take your garlic as a supplement, in the form of a powder, an extract or oil.
 However there is a great difference between garlic supplements.
 The amount of allicin they contain is dependent on the way in which they are prepared.
 Unfortunately, allicin is not stable and can change quickly, reducing the effectiveness of the preparation.
 If the supplement is odourless its effectiveness is compromised.

 To reach therapeutic levels you need at least two to three cloves each day.
-Don’t be afraid to use this smelly treasure and hold back, as the body can tolerate up to four grams or about four cloves each day.
+Don’t be afraid to use this smelly treasure and therefore hold back, as the body can tolerate up to four grams or about four cloves each day.

 But, there are some people who are allergic to garlic.
 And you need to be careful with garlic if you suffer from a bleeding disorder or are taking blood thinning medications.